A 17th-Century Home, Restored with Care

 “The first time I stepped into the ruins of what would become DarTzt, I was captivated.
 There was an undeniable energy in the walls — a sense of presence, of story, of possibility.
 It was never about creating a hotel.
 It was about listening to the house, working with it, and bringing it back to life with integrity.”

-Under John’s guidance, and with the hands of skilled local artisans, the house was rebuilt using traditional materials and centuries-old craftsmanship.
+In 2003 under the guidance of gifted French architect and old friend Michel Kergreis living in Marrakech at the time and without whose help the finding and transforming of the house would not have been possible, and then with the hands of skilled local artisans, the house was rebuilt using traditional materials and centuries-old craftsmanship.
 Plasterwork, carved wood, zellige tile — all were restored by those who still held the ancestral skills of Moroccan design.
 Aside from the plunge pool and the addition of a domed massage room, the structure remains faithful to its origins — with the same air of mystery, elegance, and stillness it carried in its earliest days.

 Cozy salon lounge with traditional Moroccan decor and open fireplace at Riad DarTzt.